liingdujun-mmtq/crystal-calculator/README.md

 + Windows 7 SP1 32bit (need KB2533623 update)

 * For win7/8 user: If *.dll lost, you may need install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145)

+#### Other user
+If the all used module has been installed, you can execute the py file directly.

+Note: Crystal_calculator_linux_mac.py is recommended for use in Linux/Mac

+The list of used module is here:
+* numpy
+* PIL (for linux/mac)